-In Finding Dr. Livingstone, Mathilde Leduc-Grimaldi and James L. Newman transcribe and annotate the entirety of Stanley’s trip documentation, now owned by the Royal Museum of Central Africa in Tervuren, Belgium.
+In Finding Dr. Livingstone, Mathilde Leduc-Grimaldi and James L. Newman transcribe and annotate the entirety of Stanley’s trip documentation, now owned by the Roi Baudouin Foundation in Brussels, Belgium.
 They thus make available in print for the first time a trove that includes worker contracts, vernacular plant names, maps, ruminations on life, lines of poetry, bills of lading—all scribbled in his field notebooks.

 This book is vastly more expansive and different in emphasis from Stanley’s version, with invaluable insights into the experiences of his African carriers, soldiers, and servants.
 This book will be a crucial resource for those interested in the Victorian era, exploration, the scientific knowledge of the time, and the peoples and conditions of today’s Tanzania prior to its colonization by Germany.